sapphiredev/examples/examples/with-docker/README.md

 ### Prerequisite

-Copy the `.env.example` and rename it to `.env`, make sure to fill the Token
+1. Copy the `.env.example` and rename it to `.env`, make sure to fill the Token.
+2. Open the Dockerfile and in the block marked with `Conditional steps for end-users` make sure you enable the lines that apply to your project.

 ### Development